patternfly/patternfly-elements/docs/content/develop/step-2d.md

 }
 ```

-Now that our getter and setter is wired up, we can update the `follow` method to toggle the following state.
+Now that our getter and setter is wired up, we can update the `_clickHandler` method to toggle the following state.

 ```
-follow() {
+_clickHandler() {
   this.following = !this.following;

-  this.emitEvent(PfeCoolElement.events.select);
 }
 ```

-When we activate the follow button now, you'll notice the `following` attribute set and unset as we toggle the button.
+When we click the follow button now, you'll notice the `following` attribute set and unset as we toggle the button.

 ![demo page js attribute changed step](/demo-page-js-attribute-change-step.png)